aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/01-plugin-repo-creation.md

 ### The `PuginRepoFactory` Contract

-The `PluginRepoFactory` is a contract of the aragonOSx protocol framework infrastructure being called when the first version if a plugin is published.
+The `PluginRepoFactory` is a contract of the Aragon OSx protocol framework infrastructure being called when the first version if a plugin is published.
 It contains the `createPluginRepoWithFirstVersion`,

 ```solidity title="contracts/framework/repo/PluginRepoFactory.sol"